 Underwriters' Option to Purchase Additional Shares.
-We have granted to the underwriters an option to purchase up to 450,000 additional shares of common stock at the public offering price, less the underwriting discount.
+We have granted to the underwriters an option to purchase up to 763,636 additional shares of common stock at the public offering price, less the underwriting discount.
 This option is exercisable for a period of 30 days.
 The underwriters may exercise this option solely for the purpose of covering overallotments, if any, made in connection with the sale of common stock offered hereby.
 To the extent that the underwriters exercise this option, the underwriters will purchase additional shares from us in approximately the same proportion as shown in the table above.

 Discounts and Commissions.
 The following table shows the public offering price, underwriting discount and proceeds, before expenses to us.
 These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.
-We estimate that the total expenses of the offering, excluding underwriting discount, will be approximately \$ million and are payable by us.
+We estimate that the total expenses of the offering, excluding underwriting discount, will be approximately \$2.8 million and are payable by us.

-IOlai

-Without Over- With Over-

-Per Share Allotment Allotment

-Public offering price \$ \$ \$

-Underwriting discount \$ \$ \$

-Proceeds, before expenses, to us \$ \$ \$
+Total Per Share Without Over- Allotment With Over- Allotment Public offering price \$ 11.00 \$55,999,999 \$64,399,995 Underwriting discount \$ 0.77 \$ 3,920,000 \$ 4,508,000 Proceeds, before expenses, to us \$ 10.23 \$52.079.999 \$59.891.995

-The underwriters propose to offer the shares of common stock to the public at the offering price set forth on the cover of this prospectus.
-The underwriters may offer the shares of common stock to securities dealers at the public offering price less a concession not in excess of \$ per share.
-The underwriters may allow, and the dealers may reallow, a discount not in excess of \$ per share to other dealers.
-If all of the shares are not sold at the public offering price, the underwriters may change the public offering price and other selling terms.
+The underwriters propose to offer the shares of common stock to the public at the public offering price set forth on the cover of this prospectus.
+The underwriters may offer the shares of common stock to securities dealers at the public offering price less a concession not in excess of \$0.47 per share.
+If all of the shares are not sold at the public offering price, the underwriters may change the offering price and other selling terms.